Silicon nitride: Applications

 In general, the main issue with applications of silicon nitride has not been technical performance, but cost.
 As the cost has come down, the number of production applications is accelerating.

-Automobile industry
+Automotive industry

-One of the major applications of sintered silicon nitride is in automobile industry as a material for engine parts.
-Those include, in diesel engines, glowplugs for faster start-up; precombustion chambers (swirl chambers) for lower emissions, faster start-up and lower noise; turbocharger for reduced engine lag and emissions.
+One of the major applications of sintered silicon nitride is in engine parts.
+It can be used in diesel engines, glowplugs for speed up start-up times; precombustion chambers (swirl chambers) to reduce emissions, start-up time and noise; and turbochargers to reduce engine lag and emissions.
 In spark-ignition engines, silicon nitride is used for rocker arm pads for lower wear, turbocharger turbines for lower inertia and less engine lag, and in exhaust gas control valves for increased acceleration.
-As examples of production levels, there is an estimated more than 300,000 sintered silicon nitride turbochargers made annually.
+Currently, it is estimated that more than 300,000 sintered silicon nitride turbochargers are made annually.

+Silicon nitride is used in some high-performance automotive ceramic coatings for protecting paint.

 Bearings

 Silicon nitride bearings are both full ceramic bearings and ceramic hybrid bearings with balls in ceramics and races in steel.
 Silicon nitride ceramics have good shock resistance compared to other ceramics.
 Therefore, ball bearings made of silicon nitride ceramic are used in performance bearings.
 A representative example is use of silicon nitride bearings in the main engines of the NASA's Space Shuttle.

 Since silicon nitride ball bearings are harder than metal, this reduces contact with the bearing track.
 This results in 80% less friction, three to ten times longer lifetime, 80% higher speed, 60% less weight, the ability to operate with lubrication starvation, higher corrosion resistance and higher operation temperature, as compared to traditional metal bearings.
 Silicon nitride balls weigh 79% less than tungsten carbide balls.
 Silicon nitride ball bearings can be found in high end automotive bearings, industrial bearings, wind turbines, motorsports, bicycles, rollerblades and skateboards.
 Silicon nitride bearings are especially useful in applications where corrosion or electric or magnetic fields prohibit the use of metals, for example, in tidal flow meters, where seawater attack is a problem, or in electric field seekers.

 Si3N4 was first demonstrated as a superior bearing in 1972 but did not reach production until nearly 1990 because of challenges associated with reducing the cost.

 Since 1990, the cost has been reduced substantially as production volume has increased.
 Although Si_{3}N_{4} bearings are still two to five times more expensive than the best steel bearings, their superior performance and life are justifying rapid adoption.
 Around 15–20 million Si_{3}N_{4} bearing balls were produced in the U.S. in 1996 for machine tools and many other applications.
 Growth is estimated at 40% per year, but could be even higher if ceramic bearings are selected for consumer applications such as in-line skates and computer disk drives.

 NASA testing says ceramic-hybrid bearings exhibit much lower fatigue (wear) life than standard all-steel bearings.